NinetiesStyle/Articles/README.md

 # Articles

-This repository contains code pieces from articles that I have written on [Medium.com/@Nineties.Style](https://medium.com/@nineties.style)
+This repository contains code pieces for articles that I have written on [Medium.com/@Nineties.Style](https://medium.com/@nineties.style)